AMBarbosa/ecotrends/README.md

 plot(vars[[1:6]])
 ```

-The variable raster layers have a given pixel size *at the Equator*, but
+These variable raster layers have a given pixel size in geographical
+degrees, with a nominal pixel size *at the Equator*, but (as the
-actual pixel sizes can vary widely across latitudes.
-So, let’s **check
+longitude meridians all converge towards the poles) actual pixel sizes
+can vary widely across latitudes.
+So, let’s **check the average pixel
-the average pixel size in our study region**, as well as the spatial
+size in our study region**, as well as the spatial uncertainty values of
-uncertainty values of our occurrence coordinates:
+our occurrence coordinates:

 ``` r
 sqrt(ecotrends::pixelArea(vars))